My work as Liberal Democrat Transport Spokesperson

 I spoke in a children’s Road Safety Debate about the terrible tragedy at the Study school and how to make children (and their parents) feel confident in walking & cycling to school.

-I urged the Government to publish their long overdue road safety strategy and prioritise active travel.
+I also urged the Government to publish their long overdue road safety strategy and prioritise active travel.